Dynamics of Wound Closure in Living Nematic Epithelia

 where $\bv{\mathcal{F}}_\mathrm{LdG}$ is a Landau-de Gennes free energy \cite{de_gennes_short_1971,marchetti_hydrodynamics_2013}:

 with $||\bv{Q}||^2=Q_{ij}Q_{ij}$, $||\nabla \bv{Q}||^2 = \partial_i Q_{jk} \partial_i Q_{jk}$. $\eta$ is the bulk viscosity and $\Gamma$ is the friction coefficient, which we include to model the effect of a basal membrane resisting the flow of the tissue above it.
 The active stress $\sigma^a_{ij}= \alpha Q_{ij}$ is present when $\alpha \ne 0$~\cite{simha_hydrodynamic_2002, marchetti_hydrodynamics_2013}.
 We have assumed that $\bv{Q}$ relaxes much faster than $\bv{v}$, so the nematic texture is always in a local equilibrium.
-We consider the wound sufficiently far from the outer wing boundary that it does not affect the wound and choose, for simplicity, an initially circular outer boundary (see Fig. \ref{fig:modelSetup}).
+We consider the wound sufficiently far from the outer wing boundary that it does not affect the wound and choose, for simplicity, an initially circular outer boundary (see Fig. \ref{fig:modelSetup}e).
 We also ignore elastic contributions to the fluid stress arising due to variations in $\bv{Q}$ as they are higher order in gradient and subdominant at long lengthscales~\cite{marchetti_hydrodynamics_2013}.

-We solve these subject to standard kinematic and dynamic boundary conditions on each free surface, labelled by $r=R_i(\theta,t)$ for $i=1,2$ for the inner and outer free surfaces respectively, in addition to conditions on the components of $\bv{Q}$.
+We solve these subject to standard kinematic and dynamic boundary conditions on each free surface, labelled by $r=R_i(\theta,t)$ for $i=1,2$ for the inner and outer free surfaces respectively, in addition to conditions on the components of $\bv{Q}$ (see eqn.~SX).
 The dynamic boundary condition (DBC) imposes force balance on every point on the free boundary:

 where $p^\mathrm{ext}_i$ is the pressure of the exterior fluid in contact with the $i^\text{th}$ free surface, $D_{jk}=\frac{1}{2}(\partial_j v_k + \partial_k v_j)$ is the rate of strain tensor \cite{batchelor_introduction_2000}, $\bv{n}$ is the unit normal to the boundary and $\kappa_i$ is the local curvature of the $i^\text{th}$ surface.
-The effective surface tension $\gamma(R_i) = \tilde{\gamma} + \tau(R_i) > 0 $ contains both a constant passive surface tension $\tilde{\gamma}$ and an active term $\tau(R_i)$, due to the actin-purse string, which depends on the shape of the wound.
-We take $\tau(R_i)=\tau$, constant but it is straightforward to treat more complicated scenarios.
+The effective surface tension $\gamma = \tilde{\gamma} + \tau > 0 $ contains both a constant passive surface tension $\tilde{\gamma}$ and an active term $\tau$, which we include to model the possible presence of a constricting actin purse string, see SI for justification.
 The kinematic boundary condition (KBC) then governs the time evolution of the free surfaces, requiring that the flow convects the boundary:

 where $D_t = \partial_t + \bv{v} \cdot \nabla$ is the Lagrangian material derivative.